TIBCOSoftware/tci-flogo/docs/content/getting-started/_index.md

 ---
-title: Prerequisites
+title: Getting started
-weight: 1
+weight: 2
 chapter: true
 ---

 ### Chapter 1

-# Prerequisites
+# Getting started

 Set up your development environment to get a flying start to develop new awesome extensions to TIBCO Cloud Integration - Web Integrator